toony/django-rssgenerator/README.txt

 3. Run `python manage.py syncdb` to create the RssGenerator models.

+4. Add RSSGENERATOR_LOCAL_DATA to settings.py.
+   This is used to store RSS local data and must be writable by app

 4. Start the development server and visit http://127.0.0.1:8000/admin/ to add content to you RSS feed (you'll need the Admin app enabled).